WHY DID WE CHOOSE TO UPGRADE TO CANVAS?

 And check out these other great resources for learning Canvas:

-- Take a look at the Guide to Canvas videos for instructors (PDF)
+- Take a look at the the Canvas Instructional Videos page

 - Check out the information and videos in the Canvas Help Center